 This is very risky talk at a time when many disabled people are fighting – as they have before – for their rights to the basics: good quality care (and enough of it), the right to stay living in the community and an income.

 But it’s important to state that sex workers, people who use sex workers, Madam Becky or other sexual rights advocates are not individually or collectively responsible for this positioning of sex work.

 Finally, returning to where I began: disabled women.
 Including disabled women’s desires into conversations about disability, sex and sex work acknowledges that disabled women have sexual desires too and that some may need equal support to realise them.
-There are also other omitted voices which should be included: disabled people who identify as lesbian, gay, transgender and queer.
+There are also other omitted voices which should be included: disabled people who are identified as lesbian, gay, transgender and queer.

-Broadening our perspectives on disability and sex work to include all of our desires can enable a more critical and reasoned consideration of sexual access for disabled people; from diversifying our male-centric sex work markets, to thinking more fully around what paying for sex can mean politically, personally and emotionally in the lives of disabled people.
+Broadening our perspectives on disability and sex work to include all of our desires can enable a more critical and reasoned consideration of sexual access for disabled people; from diversifying our male-centric sex work markets, to think more fully around what paying for sex can mean politically, personally and emotionally in the lives of disabled people.